 This was NOT the case, and you would think I would have been more prepared.
 I sat in a role as a part of the wider HR team and I had also started researching parental transition within the business, and had been exposed to some shocking statistics on the number of women that didn’t return to the business after maternity leave.
-Maybe considering for A Hybrid Workplace could have been a possibility?
-I wouldn’t know about it yet, as I am still unaware of the perks and functionality of the same, However, I was there imagining that could never be me (the idea of not returning to work would be too much for me).
+However, I was there imagining that could never be me (the idea of not returning to work would be too much for me).

-Getting organised seems like an obvious place to start, when you are living in the day to day of new motherhood.
-It’s easy to spend a large chunk of time responding to the immediate needs to your tiny person and the household.
-I don’t know about you but I do my best thinking outside of the house, a good place to start is on a walk while your little one is asleep or even better, schedule some time alone and grab yourself an hour or two in a coffee shop with a notebook and pen.
+Getting organised seems like an obvious place to start when you are living in the day-to-day of new motherhood.
+It’s easy to spend a large chunk of time responding to the immediate needs of your tiny person and the household.
+I don’t know about you but I do my best thinking outside of the house, a good place to start is on a walk while your little one is asleep, or even better, schedule some time alone and grab yourself an hour or two in a coffee shop with a notebook and pen.

 Who is going to look after your tiny person when you return to work?
 This is probably the most daunting aspect of returning to work (apart from walking back into the office after your leave) and its’ worth giving a good chunk of thought.
 This is one of the main reasons it will serve you well to start your planning sooner than later.
-For example, you might meet someone you think is perfect, but you then put them through vetting (such as drug testing via https://www.health-street.net/location/oklahoma-city-ok-drug-testing/ or a similar company) and the results don’t match what you want in childcare.
-It can be a nightmare.
+Waitlists for childcare can be very long, It can be a nightmare.
 Furthermore, I had been warned by friends that the whole daycare and waitlist process is harder than getting into VIP at the Met Gala.
 I had Elijah on lists for daycare before we had even returned to Australia from the UK.
-We still didn’t get our first choice, however we were lucky enough to find somewhere else we loved just as much.
+We still didn’t get our first choice, however, we were lucky enough to find somewhere else we loved just as much.
 Every child is different and will transition into their childcare routine at a different pace.
 If your child is going to daycare rather than being looked after by a known family member, put them into daycare earlier than you planned return to work, for 1 or 2 days to give them ample time to adjust to the new experience and routine.
 Elijah went into daycare 2 days a week, almost 3 months prior to my return to work.
 It also gave me some breathing space to actually start planning out the next few months and some well-deserved alone time, all mamma’s need.

-Depending on your intention to go back either full time or part-time looking at your household budget is a must.
-It’s great to get all excited about going back to work and earning an income again, however there are a lot more financial considerations.
-Especially if you are going down the childcare route, and form some families once you crunch the numbers, going back to work may leave you worse of financially.
+Depending on your intention to go back either full-time or part-time looking at your household budget is a must.
+It’s great to get all excited about going back to work and earning an income again, however, there are a lot more financial considerations.
+Especially if you are going down the childcare route, and form some families once you crunch the numbers, going back to work may leave you worse off financially.

 Life is for living not piles of washing…